k8-proxy/aws-jmeter-test-engine/jmeter-icap/instructions/ui-project-overview.md

 1. The load type should be added to the LoadType enum in ui_tasks.py
 2. A folder should be created for that load type containing the associated scripts, dashboard templates, and csv files.
 Config.env will look into this folder using the "TEST_DIRECTORY" variable.
-3. In ui_tasks.py, and entry for this new load type should be added in the "determine_load_type" with assignments done in the same manner as other load types there.
+3. In ui_tasks.py, an entry for this new load type should be added in the "determine_load_type" method with assignments done in the same manner as other load types there.
-4. In flask_server_scaled.py, the new load type's folder must be added to the possible upload locations so that uploaded csv files (via the Setup form) find their way to the right locations.
+4. In flask_server_scaled.py, the new load type's folder must be added to "UPLOAD_FOLDERS" list at the top of the file so that uploaded csv files (via the Setup form) find their way to the right locations.

 At the Angular UI front end:

 1. The load type will need to be added in the AppSettings.ts file.
-It is __required__ that entries for the load type are added to the following lists in the AppSettings.ts file (please see the section in that file for a detailed explanation on this point):
+It is __required__ that entries for the new load type are added to the following lists in the AppSettings.ts file (please see the section in that file for a detailed explanation on this point):
   - LoadTypes enum
   - loadTypeNames array
   - endPointFieldTitles